 “This new home for American tennis will truly be a game-changer for our sport,” said Dave Haggerty, USTA Chairman, CEO and President.
 “This world-class facility will be an inclusive gathering place for American tennis and will allow us to impact our sport at every level, from the grass roots to the professional ranks.”

-The complex, to be built in the Lake Nona section of Orlando, will be located on 63 acres of land, providing space to host a range of tennis events – from youth tennis team events to national championships for those ages 90 and over.
+The complex will be located on 63 acres of land, providing space to host a range of tennis events – from youth tennis team events to national championships for those ages 90 and over.
 The USTA is partnering with Lake Nona Land Company, one of the nation’s leading developers, and a consortium of regional and state partners to construct the facility.